FC Torpedo Kutaisi: Rivalry

 In the Soviet times Torpedo Kutaisi was the second strongest Georgian club with most talented players regularly taken away by Dinamo Tbilisi.
 After the independence Torpedo became the first to break the ten-year hegemony of Dinamo in Umaglesi Liga.
-For four successive years between 1999 and 2002 they won five titles in the league and on the Cup combined.
+For four successive years between 1999 and 2002 they won five titles in the league and in the Cup combined.
 By this period the relationship between the best clubs of Eastern and Western Georgia had become tense.
 Fierce rivalry on the pitch was aggravated on the stands where skirmishes were not unusual.
 They resumed after Torpedo's reemergence among the leaders following roughly a decade-long absence.

 In 2014 the match in Kutaisi was abandoned as a result of clashes between the fans.
 Some property was also damaged and the police reported ten detentions.
 The next year some disturbances erupted during the away game in Tbilisi.

 Fans angrily react in cases when a player leaves one club for the other.
-In 2018-2020 Levan Kutalia, Giorgi Kukhianidze, Roin Kvaskhvadze, Giorgi Kimadze, Tornike Kapanadze, Nodar Kavtaradze, Omar Migineishvili as well as managers Kakha Chkhetiani and Shalva Gongadze all moved to Dinamo.
+In 2018–20 Levan Kutalia, Giorgi Kukhianidze, Roin Kvaskhvadze, Giorgi Kimadze, Tornike Kapanadze, Nodar Kavtaradze, Omar Migineishvili as well as managers Kakha Chkhetiani and Shalva Gongadze all moved to Dinamo.
 So did Budu Zivzivadze some time earlier, although he made a way back afterwards.

-At any rate, most of the fans realize that Dinamo and Torpedo desperately need each other as strong rivals and healthy competition between them would only contribute to a better quality of Erovnuli Liga.
+At any rate, most of the fans realize that Dinamo and Torpedo desperately need each other as strong rivals and healthy competition between them would only contribute to a better quality of the Erovnuli Liga.